abernicchia-heroku/heroku-postgres-aws-privatelink/README.md

 | AWS VPC Endpoint            | Interface type|
 | AWS EC2                     | t2.micro      |
 | AWS EC2 key pair            |               |

+# How to destroy the sandbox environment
+1) Execute `$ terraform destroy` and type "yes" when prompted "Do you want to perform these actions?" to proceed with the infrastructure desctruction - the whole process will take about **30 seconds** to complete

 # Repository files